Iowa State Cyclones football: Dan McCarney era (1995–2006)

-Gene Chizik year (2007–2008)
+Gene Chizik era (2007–2008)

 To replace Dan McCarney, Iowa State hired much-touted Texas defensive coordinator Gene Chizik.
 The Cyclones wore 1977 throwback jerseys for the 2007 contest against Iowa and re-introduced gold pants as a standard part of their uniform.
 It marked the 30th anniversary since the resumption of the Cy-Hawk rivalry as well as the 30th anniversary of the 1977 Iowa State Peach Bowl team.
 They finished the season 3–9, including a 15–13 win over Iowa, and back-to-back wins against Kansas State and Colorado.
 All three wins were upsets.
 In 2008, Iowa State opened with two wins against weaker non-conference foes, before losing their next 10 games to finish the season 2–10.
 Chizik left the Cyclones suddenly after the season to become the head football coach at Auburn amid great acrimony.